Renault Formula One crash controversy: Potential consequences and aftermath

-Piquet Jr. was criticized by many in the community and some suggest that the controversy effectively ended his hopes of continuing in F1.
-Martin Brundle, at the time the BBC's F1 commentator, suggested that Piquet Jr. was now unemployable in Formula One, saying that no team or sponsor would want to be associated with the Piquet family.
+Piquet Jr. was criticized by many in the community and some suggest that the controversy effectively ended his hopes of continuing in Formula One.
+Martin Brundle, at the time the BBC's Formula One commentator, suggested that Piquet Jr. was now unemployable in Formula One, saying that no team or sponsor would want to be associated with the Piquet family.
 Brundle noted that Piquet Jr. "didn't deliver at Renault, he wasn't fast enough, that's why he was released and that's why he has dropped hand grenades into the system ever since".
 Brundle was also highly critical that Piquet Jr. escaped sanction from the FIA despite admitting to race-fixing, while the others involved were heavily punished.
-Other leading F1 figures have echoed Brundle's sentiments.
-Toyota team principal John Howett was quoted as saying, "I think on his performance...disregarding the issue, I probably would not give him a drive and I would probably be further influenced in that decision by what took place."
-Christian Horner, team principal of Red Bull Racing, has added, "I don't think we would have any interest [in Piquet Jr.] at Red Bull Racing."
+Other leading Formula One figures have echoed Brundle's sentiments.
+Toyota Racing principal John Howett was quoted as saying, "I think on his performance...disregarding the issue, I probably would not give him a drive and I would probably be further influenced in that decision by what took place."
+Christian Horner, team principal of Red Bull Racing, added, "I don't think we would have any interest [in Piquet Jr.] at Red Bull Racing."

-Following the scandal Piquet Jr. would join America's NASCAR circuit, competing full time in the Camping World Truck Series from 2011 to 2012 and the Nationwide Series in 2013.
-Piquet also competed full-time in Global Rallycross for SH racing from 2014 to 2015.
+Following the scandal Piquet Jr. would join NASCAR in the United States, competing full time in the Camping World Truck Series from 2011 to 2012 and the Nationwide Series in 2013.
+Piquet Jr. also competed full-time in Global Rallycross for SH racing from 2014 to 2015.
 In 2014–2015, Piquet Jr. took part in the inaugural Formula E season with China Racing, eventually becoming Formula E's inaugural champion by a single point over Sébastien Buemi.
 He would continue to compete full time in Formula E until he left midway through the 2018–19 season.
-As of 2020 Piquet competes full time in the Stock Car Brasil Championship for TMG Racing.
+As of 2024 Piquet Jr. competes full time in the Stock Car Pro Series for Cavaleiro Sports.

-Despite the scandal, Alonso's career is said to have been untarnished by it, despite being the main person who benefited from the crash.
-Following the accident he raced with Ferrari (2010-2014) and McLaren (2015-2018), then out of Formula One for two seasons before returning to Formula One to race for Alpine in 2021.
+Despite the scandal, Alonso's career is said to have been untarnished by it, despite being the primary beneficiary of the crash.
+Following the accident he raced with Ferrari (2010-2014) and McLaren (2015-2018), then out of Formula One for two seasons before returning to race for Alpine from 2021 to 2022, and then for Aston Martin from 2023 onward.
 In 2014, Massa claimed that Alonso knew about the planned crash, despite being cleared by the FIA from such knowledge.